meridianp/fxml3/docs/README.md

 ### Development Status

 The project is under active development.
-Currently, Phase 1 (Data Infrastructure & Preprocessing) has been completed.
-We are now moving to Phase 2 (Elliott Wave Detection Engine).
+We have completed the following phases:

+- ✅ **Phase 1**: Data Infrastructure & Preprocessing
+- ✅ **Phase 2**: Elliott Wave Detection Engine
+- ✅ **Phase 3**: Multi-Agent System & LLM Integration
+- ✅ **Phase 4**: Reinforcement Learning & Optimization
+- 🔄 **Phase 5**: Trading Strategy & Signal Generation (in progress)
+  - ✅ Entry/Exit Signal Generation
+  - ✅ Risk Management System
+  - ✅ Position Sizing Algorithms
+  - 🔄 Portfolio Strategy Logic (in progress)

+We are currently implementing the portfolio-level strategy logic, which is the final component of Phase 5.